 Florida was made for boating and water sports – after all, the state is a peninsula surrounded by water, in addition to the many lakes throughout the state.
 Unfortunately, many boat owners and enthusiasts do not know how to properly and responsibly operate their boats.

-The following data represents data from 2015, the most recent year statistics were compiled by the Florida Wildlife Conservation Commission:
+The following data from a recent year was compiled by the Florida Wildlife Conservation Commission:

 - 737: number of boating accidents

 - 55: number of fatalities

 - In almost 20% of all boating fatalities alcohol or drug use was involved